-These bacon-wrapped shrimp with cream cheese stuffing make a delicious appetizer that is sure to satisfy any meat lover!
+These bacon-wrapped shrimp with cream cheese make a delicious appetizer.
 Serve them with a sweet and sour dipping sauce such as this apricot chipotle sauce.

-For another delicious bacon and shrimp appetizer also check out these jalapeno bacon-wrapped shrimp!
+For another great bacon and shrimp appetizer also check out these jalapeno bacon-wrapped shrimp!

 Recipe ingredients and notes:

-You only need a few common ingredients to make this recipe.
 The cream cheese stuffing for the shrimp is flavored with scallion, hot sauce, onion powder and garlic powder.
-A little bit of sour cream helps lighten the cream cheese and keeps the filling from being too heavy and dense.
+A little bit of sour cream helps lighten the cream cheese and keeps the filling from becoming too heavy and dense.

-Use regular-cut bacon for this recipe, NOT thick-cut.
+- Use regular-cut bacon for this recipe, NOT thick-cut.
 (You'll need 7 slices of bacon.
-Use the remaining bacon from the package to make this apple bacon galette with Brussels sprouts or this flavorful bacon remoulade!)
+Use the remaining bacon from the package to make this bacon chorizo pasta!)

 How to precook bacon for wrapping shrimp: